Back

 We asked 10 people on campus about their experience with chat-AI interfaces.

-We found that the root cause isn't the AI, but a fundamental mental model mismatch between how AI chat works and how writing actually happens in practice.
+We found that the root cause isn't the AI, but a fundamental between how AI chat works and how writing actually happens in practice.

-This produces three failure modes in chat-based AI writing tools — and all three pointed to the same solution: give users more agency over the process.
+This produces in chat-based AI writing tools - and all three pointed to the same solution: give users more agency over the process.

 Initial Designs